shivam005/Important-Notes/LLD.md

 10. DiscountService :: PercentageDiscount, BuyOneGetOneFree, FixedDiscount

 ## Observer Design Pattern
 There are two entities in this design pattern: 1.
 Observable (Has State) 2.
 Observer.
-We manage
+We manage the list of observer (Which could have any number of implementation) and whenever any observer subscribe, we add it to the list.
+Whenever, we find any difference or change in the observable state.
+We iterate the list and notify all the observers.
+This notification would be triggered from the method(update()) of implementing class of the observer.

 Example;
 1. Context-> NewsPublisher :: Observers -> Subscribers (EmailSubscriber, SMSSubscriber, AppSubscriber)